Evolution of networks with multiple junctions: Short time existence III -- Non--regular networks

-\item As we said, given the set $P$, finite union of $n$ halflines for the origin, with $n>3$, there could be more than one regular expander asymptotic to $P$, even restricting ourselves to the class of the tree--like ones (see Figure~\ref{nonuniqexp}, for instance).
-In some special situations, there is a unique tree--like, connected, regular expander, notably when $P$ is a standard cross, see Corollary~\ref{crossunique} (composed by four halflines from the origin with opposite directions pairs and forming angles of $120/60$ degrees between them), generated by the exterior unit tangents of the four concurring curves at the $4$--point which arises as the collapse with bounded curvature of a curve in the ``interior'' of $\SS_t$, as $t\to T$, described in Proposition~\ref{bdcurvcollapse}.\\ One would like to have, at least for the ``generic'' family of halflines $P$, a sort of ``selection principle'' to choose the ``best'' regular expander $\epsi$ to ``glue it in'' at a multi--point with more than $3$ concurring curves, in the above procedure.
+\begin{rem} It is clear from the strategy of the proof, that with this alternative approach (and this quite strong definition of solutions) we have as many different flows as choices, for every non--regular junction of the initial network, of a self--similar expanders compatible with the junction.
+In particular, when at every junction there exists a unique expander coming out from the cone $P$ generated by the inner unit tangent vectors of the concurring curves, the produced solution is unique.
+As a remarkable example, there is a unique tree--like, connected, regular expander, asymptotic to a standard cross, see Corollary~\ref{crossunique} (composed of four halflines from the origin with opposite directions pairs and forming angles of $120/60$ degrees between them), generated by the exterior unit tangents of the four concurring curves at the $4$--point which arises as the collapse with bounded curvature of a curve in the ``interior'' of $\SS_t$, as $t\to T$, described in Proposition~\ref{bdcurvcollapse}.
+The same conclusion holds also when $P$ is composed of three halflines from the origin~\cite{schn-schu}.\\ Hence, if all the junctions of the network are of these types, by means of this theorem, the flow can be started (or restarted, for instance in the situation of the collapse of single isolated curves with bounded curvature, as we said above) in a unique way. \end{rem}

+\begin{rem}\ \begin{itemize} \item One could apply the procedure of Theorem~\ref{evononreg2} also at any regular $3$--point and in such case the associated regular expander is simply a standard triod, hence the resulting flow is unique, moreover, it must coincide with the one obtained by means of Theorem~\ref{c2shorttime}, as it can be shown that it is among the flows of the class ${\mathcal N}$ defined in such theorem. \item When we use Theorems~\ref{evolnonreg} or~\ref{evononreg2} to ``restart'' a limit non--regular network $\SS_T$ after a singularity at time $T$ (if possible), if such network is smooth far from its multi--points $O^1, O^2, \dots, O^m$, there holds $\SS_t\to\SS_T$ in $C^\infty\loc\bigl(\R^2\setminus\{O^1, O^2, \dots, O^m\}\bigr)$, as $t\to T$, by the local estimates for the motion by curvature (see~\cite{eckhui2}). \end{itemize} \end{rem}

+Differently from Theorem~\ref{evononreg2}, it is not clear if Theorem~\ref{evolnonreg} produces a unique solution when the expander associated to every junction is unique.
+This is related to the use of the varifold convergence to the initial network in place of a stronger one.

+\begin{oprob} If there is a unique regular expander asymptotic to the family of halflines generated by the inner unit tangent vectors of the concurring curves to a multi--point of $\SS_0$, then does Theorem~\ref{evolnonreg} produce a {\em unique} curvature flow? \end{oprob}

+We can also state the open problem in the specific case of a triod and of a standard cross.